bestestimate/api/README.md

 * Distribution fitting
 * Direct reliability analysis

 Works are ongoing to expand the features.
-Please check out [reach out](https://bestestimate.nl/ex_to_be_developed.html) for more information.
+Please [check out this page](https://bestestimate.nl/ex_to_be_developed.html) for more information.

 #### CONTACT
 Created by [@joostremmers](https://joostremmers.nl/menu_reach_out.html) - reach out in case of questions.